datoptron/datoptron-website/_pages/withculture.md

           <p>
             Discover digital artifacts, exhibits and collections from museums and archives all around the world.
 Explore cultural treasures in extraordinary detail from hidden gems to great masterpieces.
-Experiment with open and protected digital cultural content and unlock your creativity!
+Organise digital cultural items into collections and unlock your creativity!
           </p>
-          <h3>The WithCulture Platform</h3>
+          <h3>API mashup</h3>
           <p>
             The platform mashups APIs from different digital CH resources, such as Europeana, the Digital Public Library of America, Rijksmuseum, the British Library, National Library of Australia, YouTube, Historypin etc, and provides a single powerful new service, which gives access to a huge set of heterogeneous items (images, videos, different metadata schemata etc).
 WITH supports a variety of different data models (e.g.,  EDM, LIDO etc) and formats (e.g. XML, JSON-LD), and resolves interoperability issues by performing automatic mappings in the backend.
           </p>